Quick Stats

 President and CEO

-Dr. Lisa S. Courtice, Ph.D. is a psychologist with over 30 years of experience leading nonprofit programs and services.
+Dr. Lisa S. Courtice, Ph.D. is a psychologist with over 30 years of experience leading nonprofit programmes and services.
 Prior to joining United Way, she served 13 years as Executive Vice President and leader of community research and grants management at The Columbus Foundation (the seventh largest community foundation in the country).

 Quote on Funding Priorities: "We believe it's important to acknowledge and support nonprofits that yield results and promote racial equity from within.
 As a result, 40% of our grant recipient organizations are led by people of color, and 38 organizations are first-time grant recipients of program funding."